gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 ### Steam license problem with playing videos {#steam_license_problem_with_playing_videos}

-Steam uses [Google\'s Widevine DRM](w:Widevine "Google's Widevine DRM"){.wikilink} for some videos.
+Steam uses [Google\'s Widevine DRM](w:Widevine "wikilink") for some videos.
 If it is not installed you will get the following error:

 `This video requires a license to play which cannot be retrieved.
 This may be a temporary network condition.
 Please restart the video to try again.`